(with help from Jay Lewis, John Himpe, and David Livingston)

 In addition, should a particular word prove to be a stumper, the team is entitled to bonus letters, w/1 given automatically and additional ones awarded for each "lingo" made during the maingame; if called for, an additional letter in that word is placed in its correct position.

-Once time is up or (season 5-onward) the maximum 10 words have been successfully guessed, the team is given a new Lingo card w/12 spaces covered and makes whatever number of draws they earned the right to.
+Once time is up or (during season 5) the maximum 10 words have been successfully guessed, the team is given a new Lingo card w/12 spaces covered and makes whatever number of draws they earned the right to.
 If a lingo is made, they win $5,000; otherwise, each word identified in the earlier part of the round is worth $100 apiece.

-If a lingo is made on the very first draw (which is difficult, since due to the strategic placement of the free spaces, it can only be achieved via one particular five-in-a-row combination), the team wins the Bonus Lingo Jackpot, which begins at $10,000 and increases by $1,000 for each show it's not won (during the 2nd and 3rd seasons, the first-draw lingo payoff was $5K plus a vacation, and during the 4th season, it was a flat $10,000 cash).
+If a lingo is made on the very first draw (which is difficult, since due to the strategic placement of the free spaces, it can only be achieved via one particular five-in-a-row combination), the team wins:

 For the first 20 episodes, there were several notable differences in Bonus Lingo from later seasons: